Staci Appel: 2014 congressional election

 Appel and her husband, Brent R. Appel.

 Appel ran for an open congressional seat in Iowa's 3rd congressional district.
 Incumbent congressman Tom Latham retired.
 She initially stated she would run for the seat, before announcing that she would not run, citing family obligations, then reversing her decision again to commit to the race.
 She faced Republican nominee David Young in the general election.
 David Young won the election with 52.8% of the vote to Appel's 42.2%.

 Appel was endorsed by EMILY's List, a political action committee that supports pro-choice female Democrats, and the American Federation of State, County and Municipal Employees.
 The Democratic Congressional Campaign Committee added her to their jumpstart program, which provides financial support.
 Stuart Rothenberg of Roll Call rated the race a "Pure Toss Up".

 In May 2014, a Republican spokesperson accused Appel of plagiarizing text from another candidate's website, something her campaign manager said he takes responsibility for.

 Personal life

-Appel's husband, Brent R. Appel, serves on the Iowa Supreme Court.
+Appel's husband, Brent R. Appel, served on the Iowa Supreme Court.
 The Appels live with their six children in Ackworth, Iowa.